LukeShortCloud/rootpages/src/commands/virtualization.rst

    rm, remove a container
    rmi, remove an image
-   --format=docker, use the docker format instead of the default OCI format bud -f <DOCKER_FILE> -t <NAME> ., "build a new image from a specified Dockerfile, give it a name, and save to the local directory" push --tls-verify=false <IMAGE> docker://127.0.0.1:5000/<USER>/<IMAGE_NAME>:<TAG>, push the container image to a local private image registry (use the official docker ``registry`` image to run a local server)
+   --format=docker, use the docker format instead of the default OCI format "{bud,build-using-dockerfile Dockerfile}", build an image from a Dockerfile; this mirrors the usage of `docker image build` bud -f <DOCKER_FILE> -t <IMAGE_NAME>:<TAG_NAME> ., "build a new image from a specified Dockerfile, give it a named tag, and save to the local directory" bud --squash, build an image and consolidate as many layers as possible push --tls-verify=false <IMAGE> docker://127.0.0.1:5000/<USER>/<IMAGE_NAME>:<TAG>, push the container image to a local private image registry (use the official docker ``registry`` image to run a local server)

 .. csv-table::